intel/llvm/sycl/doc/FAQ.md

 ## Developing with SYCL

 ### Q: What do I need to start developing with SYCL?
-**A:** To get full SYCL experience you need a SYCL-capable compiler.
+**A:** To get the full SYCL experience you need a SYCL-capable compiler.
 Intel SYCL compiler provides you with both host and device side compilation.
 Another requirement for device code offloading to accelerators is a compatible OpenCL runtime.
-Our [Get Started Guide](GetStartedWithSYCLCompiler.md) will help you set up proper environment.
-To learn more about SYCL compiler usage, please refer to [User Manual](SYCLCompilerUserManual.md).
+Our [Get Started Guide](GetStartedWithSYCLCompiler.md) will help you set up a proper environment.
+To learn more about using the SYCL compiler, please refer to [User Manual](SYCLCompilerUserManual.md).
 If using a special compiler is not an option for you and you don't need to offload code to accelerators, you can exploit SYCL's host device feature.
-This way gives you ability to use any C++11 compiler.
-You will need to link your application with SYCL Runtime library and provide path to SYCL headers directory.
-Please, refer to you compiler manual to learn about specific build options.
+This gives you the ability to use any C++11 compiler.
+You will need to link your application with the SYCL Runtime library and provide a path to the SYCL headers directory.
+Please, refer to your compiler manual to learn about specific build options.

 ### Q: How are SYCL compilation phases different from those of a usual C++ compiler?
 Can I customize this flow for my applications?